 - The reduction potential spans both Series Hybrid and Parallel Hybrid.
-It is referenced from a baseline non-hybrid vessel, either diesel-electric or diesel-mechanical (geared or direct) drive. - Reduction savings depend on size of energy storage plant (as supplement for peak-shaving or full electric operation), and the availability of shore power to charge batteries in lieu of charging from onboard diesel-driven generators. - Washington State Ferries (WSF) is converting 16 ferries to hybrid mechanical/electrical systems.
-Shore charging is not yet available, so short-term fuel savings are expected to be between 8-16% [C12].
-16% represents the best reduction potential on an energy basis by improving operating efficiency of the propulsion plant and auxiliary loads.
-While partial or fully electric power with shore charging would reduce fuel consumption further, it can increase overall energy due to energy losses associated with battery systems.
+It is referenced from a baseline non-hybrid vessel, either diesel-electric or diesel-mechanical (geared or direct) drive. - Reduction savings depend on size of energy storage plant (as supplement for peak-shaving or full electric operation), and the availability of shore power to charge batteries in lieu of charging from onboard diesel-driven generators. - Hybrid systems have efficiency losses in mechanical to electrical power conversion, battery charging/discharging, and motor-driven propellers.
+The fuel efficiency gains of optimally loaded generator sets must outweigh these losses to provide a net benefit in vessel efficiency. - Washington State Ferries (WSF) is converting 16 ferries to hybrid mechanical/electrical systems.
+They published an RFI for industry feedback on vessel charging systems and IFBs for 5 new hybrid electic ferries in early 2024.
+WSF is working with Puget Sound Energy to install vessel charging in 8 terminals.
+In the short-term, without shore charging availability, fuel savings are expected to be between 8-16% [C12].
+16% represents the best reduction potential on an energy basis by improving operating efficiency of the propulsion plant and auxiliary loads. - While partial or fully electric power with shore charging would reduce fuel consumption further, it can increase overall energy due to energy losses associated with battery systems.
 Battery systems can experience electrical losses through the following: shore cabling (in case of shore charging), AC switchboards and transformers, charging rectifiers, thermal losses in the batteries during charging, thermal losses during discharging, and DC bus losses.
 This is represented by the 31% energy increase, discussed in the Reduction Potential portion of the next section on Battery (All-Electric).

 - Many hybrid installations, such as the Stena Jutlandica (IMO no. 9125944), are being phased in for battery capacity, with range or power output increasing in staggered installations [C13]. - Vision of the Fjords (IMO no. 9784192) was delivered in 2018 as a diesel-electric hybrid that can operate propulsion on 100% battery power, and was classed by DNV [C14]. - CWIND Pioneer was delivered in 2021 as a crew transfer vessel coupling hybrid mechanical/electrical power with air cushion technology to further reduce propulsion energy, and was classed by Bureau Veritas including Electric Hybrid notation [C6]. - Several classification societies carry a notation for hybrid mechanical/electrical vessels, for example: "DNV Battery(Power)" and "Bureau Veritas Electric Hybrid". - Many packages enabling hybrid operation exist, with vessel demonstrations planned or in operation.
 Siemens, ABB, Ingeteam, and others offer power electronics to integrate energy storage and propulsion equipment.
-Most approvals are on an individual vessel basis, though commercial approval of technologies is expected to grow quickly. - Planned commercial projects such as the WSF electrification will bring hybrid mechanical/electrical to full commercial readiness in coming years.
+Most approvals are on an individual vessel basis, though commercial approval of technologies is expected to grow quickly. - According to DNV's Alternative Fuels Insight platform there are 710 battery hybrid ships in operation as of 2024 and 373 on order to be delivered by 2027 [A144].
+These are primarily car/passenger ferries, offshore supply vessels, and fishing vessels due to variable operational loading profiles. - Planned commercial projects such as the WSF electrification will bring hybrid mechanical/electrical to full commercial readiness in coming years.